natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 # Introduction
 We will continue where we left off [last week](https://natalieagus.github.io/50033/2021/01/01/unityfornewborns.html) by trying to polish our game a little bit better with sound effects, animation, and platforms.
 As usual, Unity pros can jump straight to the [Checkoff](https://natalieagus.github.io/50033/2021/01/02/unityforbabies.html#checkoff) heading to find out more information about the required final state of this Lab without having to read all the details.

+# RigidBody2D Constraints
+Notice how we always need Mario to stand upright, and not toppling when moving too fast.
+In order to do this, we need to place constraints on Mario's Rigidb
 # Animation
 Mario's animation is broken down into **four** main state:
 1. Idle state, when he's not moving at all